 Contact a Skilled St. Louis, Missouri Title IX Defense Lawyer Today

 Being accused under Title IX can cause a lot of stress, and can affect everything from your grades, to your career standing and social life.
 In the most serious cases, you may even be facing prison time from criminal charges.
 Do not go through this process without the representation of an experienced and dedicated St. Louis Title IX defense lawyer.
-Your life is not over, and with our help, we can seek the best possible resolution in your case, whether that means proving your innocence, or negotiating a plea deal on criminal charges if evidence is stacked against you.
+Your life is not over.
 Consult with a Title IX defense lawyer today at (314) 900-HELP or contact us online.